About Me, CyclistsHub.com, and Editorial Standards

 Before I choose products for my selections, I do extensive market research.
 I evaluate user reviews, reviews of influencers, and also well-known magazines and websites.

-I don’t blindly trust all that’s written.
+I don’t blindly trust everything that’s written.
 Instead, I assess information critically and from multiple angles.
-I also do my best to provide context so you can better understand how a particular product stands against its alternatives.
+I also do my best to provide context so you can better understand how a particular product compares to its alternatives.

 Some of the many products I tested on CyclistsHub.com